pradyotprksh/development_learning/interview/KOTLIN_INTERVIEW_PREPERATION.md

 When choosing between arrays and lists, consider the specific requirements of your program, such as memory efficiency, speed of access, and the need for dynamic resizing.
 Keep in mind that the behavior and capabilities of arrays and lists might differ based on the programming language you're using.

+# Interface vs Abstract

+In Kotlin, both interfaces and abstract classes are used to define contracts for classes to implement or inherit, but they serve different purposes and have distinct characteristics:

+**Interface**:

+1. **Multiple Inheritance**: A class can implement multiple interfaces.
+This allows for a form of multiple inheritance since a single class can conform to several contracts.

+2. **No State or Implementation**: Interfaces cannot have state (fields) or provide default implementations for methods.
+They define method signatures that implementing classes must provide.

+3. **Open for Extension**: Interfaces can be implemented by classes in different hierarchies, promoting a high level of extensibility.

+4. **Contractual**: An interface defines a contract that a class must adhere to.
+It specifies the methods a class must implement without dictating how they should be implemented.

+**Abstract Class**:

+1. **Single Inheritance**: A class can inherit from only one abstract class.
+Kotlin doesn't support multiple inheritance with classes.

+2. **Fields and Properties**: Abstract classes can have fields (properties) and constructors, allowing you to define common state for subclasses.

+3. **Partial Implementation**: Abstract classes can have both abstract (unimplemented) and concrete (implemented) methods.
+Subclasses are required to implement the abstract methods.

+4. **Base for Code Reuse**: Abstract classes can provide a base implementation for subclasses, allowing you to reuse code.
+Subclasses can also override and customize methods.

+5. **Method Accessibility**: Methods in an abstract class can have different visibility modifiers, such as private, protected, etc.

+**Choosing Between Interface and Abstract Class**:

+- Use an interface when you want to define a contract that multiple unrelated classes can adhere to.
+Interfaces are ideal for defining common behavior across different class hierarchies.
+- Use an abstract class when you want to provide a base implementation for related classes and share common state, while still allowing subclasses to customize behavior.

+In general, the choice between an interface and an abstract class depends on your design goals and the relationship between the classes.
+If you need multiple inheritance-like behavior or want to define a contract for unrelated classes, use interfaces.
+If you want to provide common functionality and shared state for related classes, use abstract classes.